jineichen/MedialandscrapeR/README.md

 ```

 You can add *sqldb = TRUE* if you rather want to store the results of
 the scraping-process in an sql database.
-It you decide to do so, you
+It you decide to do so, you can
-must can also specify a name for the database (the default is
+also specify a name for the database (the default is “scrapingresults”)
-“scrapingresults”) by passing a name to the dbname-parameter.
+by passing a name to the dbname-parameter.

 ``` r
 mediascraper(outlets = c("Watson", "20 Minuten"), browser = "firefox", port = 4501L, sqldb = TRUE,